LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 - Nursing admission | Provide forms for documenting the nursing history
 - Medical and nursing care planning | Support creation of a nursing care plan.
 Provide forms for documenting diagnosis and problems.
 Provide forms for documenting nursing aims.
 Provide forms for documenting nursing tasks
 - Execution of nursing procedures | Provide forms for documenting performed tasks.
 Provide forms for documenting the outcome of nursing tasks
 - Coding of diagnoses and procedures | Provide catalogs and other means for coding of nursing diagnosis.
 Provide catalogs and other means for coding of nursing procedures
 - Nursing discharge and nursing discharge summary writing | Provide forms for writing the nursing discharge summary.
 Provide means for finalizing nursing documentation.
 Communicate discharge information
 - Human resources management | Provide means for managing ward staff.
 Provide means for creating a roster.
 Assign nurses to patients or rooms

-Application systems designed to especially support the functions in Table 3.3 are referred to as nursing management and documentation systems (NMDS) or sometimes “nursing information system.”
+Application systems designed to especially support the functions in Table 3.3 are referred to as nursing management and documentation systems (NMDS) or sometimes "nursing information system."

 The NMDS must support the documentation of all steps of the nursing process.
 To support nursing care planning, the definition and use of predefined nursing care plans (comprising recent problems of the patient, nursing goals, and planned nursing tasks) is helpful.